denten-books/plain-text/4-screen.md

 Let us consider Haugeland's propositions in relation to some of our previous case studies.
 The movements of the chess game are indeed perfectly reproducible.
-In fact several conventions exist precisely to ensure the perfect preservation and the reproducibility of chess games.
+In fact several conventions exist to ensure the perfect preservation and the reproducibility of chess games.
 These include the "descriptive" and the "standard algebraic" chess notations.
 By contrast, individual chess sets are not perfectly reproducible.
 Each is a somewhat unique version of the same "regulation" ideal.
 Importantly, sometimes drastic